vcavallo/dotfiles/readme.md

 ## TODO!

-`i3_config` is not symlinked properly. it's here for save-y purposes.
 when launching i3, you may have to `xrandr` to set up monitor positioning.

 - [X] make separate files for different OSes